diku-dk/futhark/HACKING.md

 handling of profiled code.
 If you encounter a compiler crash with an error message like "PAP object entered", then this is a GHC bug.

+### Debugging compiler crashes

+By default, Haskell does not produce very good stack traces.
+If you compile with `make configure-profile` as mentioned above, you can pass `+RTS -xc` to the Futhark compiler in order to get better stack traces.
+You will see that you actually get *multiple* stack traces, as the Haskell runtime system will print a stack trace for every signal it receives, and several of these occur early, when the program is read from disk.
+Also, the *final* stack trace is often some diagnostic artifact.
+Usually the second-to-last stack trace is what you are looking for.

 ## Testing

 ### Only internal compilation